-We are facing an unprecedented crisis, and are relying on our supporters to raise vital funds to keep Restore going.
+We relying on our supporters to raise vital funds to keep Restore going.

-Lockdown has meant closing our Cafe’s and shops, losing income from cancelled training and events, and competition for funding is greater than ever before.
+The pandemic has meant lost income from closures, cancelled events, and greater competition for funding sources.

 With your help we can weather this storm, and continue to support our members in their recovery from mental ill-health.